Instructor: Lynn Whipple

 Lynn explains: “I allow myself to play and let my pieces reveal themselves to me…I have been fascinated by old books, history, and odd bits of memorabilia.
 I find the things that interest me the most are slightly absurd…My hope is to create something real and somehow poetic but not commonplace.
 My goal is to keep communicating in my language.”

-Lynn’s work has been exhibited extensively throughout the United States, and her forthcoming book, Expressive Flower Painting, is due out July 2017.
+Lynn’s work has been exhibited extensively throughout the United States and her new book, Expressive Flower Painting, was published July 2017.
 Visit Lynn’s website at www.lynnwhipple.com.

 NUTS & BOLTS